fico-ita/fico-ita.github.io/content/fico.en.md

 author: "Fico"
 ---

-Created in 2023 by professors from graduate programs at the Instituto Tecnológico de Aeronáutica (ITA), FICO-ITA is a multidisciplinary interest group in Computational Finance and Systematic Investments operating within the ITA, in Brazil.
-We teach and research computational methods for the management of systematic and quantitative investments.
+Created in 2023 by professors od the Division of Computer Science at the Instituto Tecnológico de Aeronáutica (ITA), FICO-ITA is a multidisciplinary interest group in Computational Finance operating within the ITA.
+We teach, research and provide outsourcing services focused on computational methods for the management of systematic and quantitative investments.

 ## Mission, vision and values

 - **Mission**
-  - Contribute to the financial and investment industry with academic research and teaching.
+  - Contribute to the financial and investment industry with outsourcing services, academic research and teaching in the area of computational finance and systematic investments.
 - **Vision**
   - To be a reference of excellence for researchers, institutions, investors, and entities in the financial industry.
 - **Values**